next-page-tester/next-page-tester/README.md

 ## FAQ

-### How do I make cookies available in my SSR data fethcing methods?
+### How do I make cookies available in Next.js data fetching methods?

-You can set cookies by simply appending them to `document.cookie` before the initial `getPage` call. `next-page-tester` will propagate those cookes to the `ctx.request.headers.cookie` so they will be available to you in your SSR data fetching methods.
-Moreover, cookies set in your React code will also be available in the subsequent SSR data fetching methods caused by client side navigations, just as you would expect in the browser environment.
+You can set cookies by appending them to `document.cookie` before calling `getPage`. `next-page-tester` will propagate cookies to `ctx.req.headers.cookie` so they will be available to data fetching methods.
+This also applies to subsequent fetching methods calls triggered by client side navigation.

 ```ts
 test('authenticated page', async () => {